Skip to content

 quantiles: Tuple[float, ...] = (0.25, 0.5, 0.75),

-"""Computes the mean, std, & quantiles of grayscale intensity of objects in `img`.
+"""Computes grayscale intensity features of labeled objects in `img`.

 Parameters: